André the Giant: Touring special attraction (1973–1984)

-In 1976, Roussimoff fought professional boxer Chuck Wepner in an unscripted boxer-versus-wrestler fight.
+In 1976, at the second Showdown at Shea, Roussimoff fought professional boxer Chuck Wepner in an unscripted boxer-versus-wrestler fight.
 The wild fight was shown via telecast as part of the undercard of the Muhammad Ali versus Antonio Inoki fight and ended when he threw Wepner over the top rope and outside the ring and won via count-out.

 In 1980, he feuded with Hulk Hogan, when, unlike their more famous matches in the late 1980s, Hogan was the villain and Roussimoff was the hero, wrestling him at Shea Stadium's third Showdown at Shea event and in Pennsylvania, where after Roussimoff pinned Hogan to win the match, Hogan bodyslammed him much like their legendary WrestleMania III match in 1987.
 The feud continued in Japan in 1982 and 1983 with their roles reversed and with Antonio Inoki also involved.

 One of Roussimoff's feuds pitted him against the "Mongolian Giant" Killer Khan.
 According to the storyline, Khan snapped Roussimoff's ankle during a match on 2 May 1981 in Rochester, New York by leaping off the top rope and crashing down upon it with his knee-drop.
 In reality, he had broken his ankle getting out of bed the morning before the match.
 The injury and subsequent rehabilitation was worked into the existing Roussimoff/Khan storyline.
 After a stay at Beth Israel Hospital in Boston, Roussimoff returned with payback on his mind.
 The two battled on 20 July 1981, at Madison Square Garden in a match that resulted in a double disqualification.
 Their feud continued as fans filled arenas up and down the east coast to witness their matches.
 On 14 November 1981 at the Philadelphia Spectrum, he decisively defeated Khan in what was billed as a "Mongolian stretcher match", in which the loser must be taken to the dressing room on a stretcher.
 The same type of match was also held in Toronto.
 In early 1982 the two also fought in a series of matches in Japan with Arnold Skaaland in Roussimoff's corner.